 Management of air pollutant emissions is part of PJSC Gazprom’s corporate environmental protection and climate strategy.

-To control air pollutant emissions, the Gazprom Group has in place an operational environmental monitoring (OEM) system.
-It enables the Group to promptly receive reliable information on the state of the environment in the areas affected by the Company’s production facilities, timely analyze the environmental conditions when conducting business operations, plan environmental protection measures, monitor their implementation and make informed management decisions in this area.
+To control air pollutant emissions, the Gazprom Group has in place an operational environmental monitoring (OEM) system The system helps the Group obtain data on the state of environment in the areas affected by the Company’s production facilities, analyze the environmental conditions when conducting business operations, plan environmental protection measures and monitor their implementation.

 The Gazprom Group’s measures to reduce emissions: